apoorvav-github/made-template-fau/project/project-plan.md

 Analyzing the temperature change and crop yield dynamics in Ireland from 2009 to 2023.

 ## Main Question
-How is temperature change impacting the crop yield over the years and if there is any pattern that can realized by visualization?
+How is temperature change impacting the crop yield over the years and if there is any pattern that can be realized by visualization?

 ## Description

 The project aims to explore and understand the relationship between temperature change and crop yield in Ireland.
 Understanding this relationship is crucial for following reasons:

 1. Selecting the appropriate crops can help to improve the overall yield.
-2. Increases awareness on temperature impact on crops.
+2. Increases awareness of temperature impact on crops.

 ## Datasources